f1yingbanana/travian-raid-troop-calculator/README.md

 ## :mortar_board: Theory

 When we fix the number of hours of the return of investment (ROI), we can calculate the maximum distance a single troop may travel to recuperate its production cost.
-Given that each farm has finite production and thus we can only send a finite number of troops to it each other, we can calculate the maximum number of troops to build before any new troop will be not worth it.
+Given that each farm has finite production and thus we can only send a finite number of troops to it, we can calculate the maximum number of troops to build before any new troop will be not worth it.

 This assumes that all troops are built instantly and all oases are clear of wild animals.
 This is often not the case.
-To account for this, you should lower your `efficiency` parameter when running the script.
+To account for this, you should lower your `efficiency` and/or ROI parameters when running the script.